Sri Lanka itineraries: 4 incredible routes to explore the island

 Nuwara Eliya: 1 day

-If you've managed to snag tickets, enjoy the country's famous train ride through the hills and tea plantations to Nanu Oya, before taking a tuk tuk for the remaining 10km (6 miles) to Nuwara Eliya.
-Play a round on the British-era golf course, pick up a jar of chutney made by Franciscan nuns and linger over high tea in one of the town's atmospheric colonial-era hotels.
+If you've managed to snag tickets, enjoy the country's famous train ride through the hills and tea estates to Nanuoya, before taking a tuk tuk for the remaining 10km to Nuwara Eliya.
+Play a round on the British-era golf course, pick up a jar of chutney made by Franciscan nuns, and linger over tea in one of the town's atmospheric hotels.

-Next stop: Drive 2.5 hours from Nuwara Eliya to Sri Pada.
+Next stop: Drive 2 hours and 30 minutes from Nuwara Eliya to Adam’s Peak.

-Anyone who likes pilgrimages will want to make the pre-dawn hike from Dalhousie (travel here the evening before) up the 5000-plus steps to the summit of Adam's Peak, where you'll walk in sacred footprints of Buddha or Biblical Adam, depending on your religious persuasion.
-Expect to walk shoulder-to-shoulder with pilgrims, especially on poya (full moon) nights, when you'll queue for hours.
+Anyone who likes pilgrimages will want to make the predawn hike from Dalhousie (travel here the evening before) up the 5000-plus steps to the summit of Adam's Peak, where you'll walk in the sacred footprints of Buddha or the biblical Adam, depending on your religious persuasion.
+Expect to walk shoulder to shoulder with pilgrims, especially on poya (full moon) nights, when you'll queue for hours.

-Next stop: Drive 3.5 hours from Sri Pada to Horton Plains National Park.
+Next stop: Drive 3 hours and 30 minutes from Adam’s Peak to Horton Plains National Park.

 Horton Plains National Park: 1 day

-Back at Nuwara Eliya, make the hour-long drive to the high plateau of Horton Plains for the popular 9.5km-loop (5.9-miles) to the World's End escarpment for incredible views.
-If you fancy something remoter and more demanding, take a guide for the day hike up to Mt Kirigalpotta, Sri Lanka's second-highest peak (and the highest you can actually hike to).
+Back at Nuwara Eliya, make the hour-long drive to the high plateau of Horton Plains for the popular 9.5km loop to the World's End escarpment for incredible views.
+If you fancy something remoter and more demanding, take a guide for the day hike up Kirigalpotta, Sri Lanka's second-highest peak (and the highest you can actually hike to).

 Ella: 1 day

-After Horton Plains make your way to the backpacker center of Ella, preferably on the afternoon train from Pattipola, and visit one of Ella's many spectacular waterfalls.
-Early the next morning walk the 3-hour return trail to island-wide views at Ella Rock, or organize a guide for the off-beat hike to 5000-year-old cave art at Kurullangala Rock.
+After Horton Plains, make your way to the backpacker center of Ella, preferably on the afternoon train from Pattipola, and visit one of Ella's many spectacular waterfalls.
+Early the next morning, walk the 10km trail to Ella Rock for islandwide views, or organize a guide for the offbeat hike to 5000-year-old cave art at Kurullangala Rock.

 Next stop: Drive 2 hours from Ella to Uda Walawe National Park.